sir3mat/cvcs/README.md

 ## Colab Usage

 You can also use [Google Colab](https://colab.research.google.com) if you need remote resources like GPUs.
-In the notebook folder you can find some useful .ipynb files and remember to load all the storage folder in your GDrive before usage (N.B. you need at least 150/200GB).
+In the notebook folder you can find some useful notebook files and remember to load all the storage folder in your GDrive before usage (N.B. you need at least 150/200 GB).